update May 2013; dimensions

 they chose the speaker carelessly, as some folks seem to suggest.)

 The PRII puts out 22W RMS, expects an 8 ohm speaker, and is built for a 12" speaker.
 The original speaker was rated at minimum 50W - I say this because two of the same speakers were used in the 100W amp, the Twin Reverb II.
 The baffle board (front panel where the speaker goes) is 20mm ply and the speaker hole is 270mm diameter.
 It's held in place by eight screws with 11/32" nuts.
 (9mm does ok but it's not quite right).
 If you fit a speaker of less than 22W power handling you can expect it to blow eventually, with a real chance of taking some part of the amp with it.
 (In fact some folks say, a valve/tube amp needs a speaker rating of twice the amp's RMS rating.
-This is what Fender did for this amp) If you fit one of different impedance (ie not 8 ohms) you may destroy the output transformer (rare and expensive).
-Higher impedance (usually 16 ohms) will stress the primary winding of the OT, and lower impedance (usually 4 ohms) will stress the secondary.
-Stick to 8 ohms.
+This is what Fender did for this amp.)
+It's often said that one Fender amp you can use a different impedance up or down by a factor of two without damage (in this case, 4 to 16 ohms) which opens up wide possibilities in using other speakers or cabs.
+In extreme-volume situations a higher impedance than the amp-maker's stated value of 8 ohms will stress the primary winding of the OT, and a lower impedance will stress the secondary.
+That can get expensive.
 If you get a different diameter speaker... it won't fit in the hole!
 Duh! ......However this still leaves you with plenty of choice if you want to replace the speaker.

 The original speaker (Eminence